-This year, Canada is celebrating 150 years since its Confederation.
-Parties are planned across the country for Canada’s 150th ‘birthday’, but the festivities have sparked the question, “how accurate actually is this age?”.
+In 2017, Canada celebrated 150 years since its Confederation.
+Parties were planned across the country for Canada’s 150th ‘birthday’, but the festivities have sparked the question, “how accurate actually is this age?”.
 First Nations communities have been living in the land that is now called Canada for thousands of years, while the land itself is billions of years old.

 Gabby from She Blogs Canada comments on the significance this landmark celebration, saying: